St George's German Lutheran Church: Current uses

 The church is hired for organ recitals, filming, rehearsals and castings, concerts, occasional acts of worship by various congregations without their own church and for secular events, income from which helps to maintain the structure, as the church is not endowed.
 The vestry serves as an office of Historic Chapels Trust.
 The church Committee Room, named the Maezold Zimmer after a former pastor, is available for hire.

 Couples eligible to be married in Tower Hamlets may have religious marriages here and ceremonies may be conducted in German, English or Latin.

 An active committee of Friends of St George's put on public events at the church and welcome new members.
 The church is available for guided group visits by appointment and has regular open days throughout the year.

+St. George's German Lutheran Church is currently being restored to its original purpose of being a worship space.
+Holy Word Lutheran Church now holds services weekly on Sundays at 11 AM.
+After services, attendees can participate in informal social gatherings.
+The restoration aims to reestablish the church as a community center for worship and fellowship.

 St George's Church Library & Parish Records

 Gustav von Anton's collection of books was kept in the vestry and with later additions to the library, came into the care of the Historic Chapels Trust with the building.
-They amounted to about 750 books, including early eighteenth-century prints of the Waisenhaus in Halle and Gottfried Keller's Die Leute von Seldwyla.
+They amounted to about 750 books, including early eighteenth-century prints of the Waisenhaus in Halle and Gottfried Keller's Seldwyla Folks.
 In autumn 1995 an unsuccessful attempted theft prompted the transfer of the books to the British Library where they are catalogued as a special collection and available to students.